 I have a pension but it’s worth so little that I’d be better off putting money under the bed

-A quick straw poll of fellow freelancers found an almost equal split between those who have had the foresight to do some financial planning, and others who prefer not to.
-While the former have consolidated previous workplace pensions, taken out their own stakeholder pensions, or invested in ISAs, the latter trust no one with their savings, plan to rely on downsizing, or simply keep working.
+A quick straw poll of fellow freelancers found an almost equal split.
+There’s those who have had the foresight to do some financial planning, and others who prefer not to.
+The former have consolidated previous workplace pensions, taken out their own stakeholder pensions, or invested in ISAs.
+The latter trust no one with their savings, plan to rely on downsizing, or simply keep working.

 Another added: “I’ll be bashing away at the keyboard!
 I have no faith in financial institutions to keep my money safe.
 And no faith in this Government.
 So, I have no formal pension – and don’t intend to get one.”

-Others, however, take a more prudent approach, saying: “I figure that, if I don’t fund my retirement, no one else will, so I’ve been paying into a stakeholder pension for years, and finally switched my cash ISAs into investments three years ago.
+Others, however, take a more prudent approach.
+“I figure that, if I don’t fund my retirement, no one else will, so I’ve been paying into a stakeholder pension for years.
+And finally switched my cash ISAs into investments three years ago.
 Even small amounts add up if you invest for long enough.”

-I don’t want to work until I drop, and would like to enjoy my retirement, as I’ve worked as hard as everyone else who has a staff job, and I deserve it!
+I don’t want to work until I drop, and would like to enjoy my retirement.
+I’ve worked as hard as everyone else who has a staff job, and I deserve it!

 Another who has invested in a personal pension and ISAs said: “As freelancers, we’re already precarious and have little security; if we get ill, we can’t work, so we need to look after ourselves and save properly.
-I don’t want to work until I drop, and would like to enjoy my retirement, as I’ve worked as hard as everyone else who has a staff job, and I deserve it!”
+I don’t want to work until I drop.
+And would like to enjoy my retirement.
+I’ve worked as hard as everyone else who has a staff job, and I deserve it!”

-No one, however, would consider swapping the joys of being self-employed with joining the corporate bandwagon, which must say something for our character and faith in our own abilities.
-So, whether we rely on the advice of IFAs, personal pensions, property investment or even an inheritance (minus the inevitable care home fees), we clearly love what we do.
+No one, however, would consider swapping the joys of being self-employed with joining the corporate bandwagon.
+Wwhich must say something for our character and faith in our own abilities.
+So, whether we rely on the advice of IFAs, personal pensions, property investment or even an inheritance, we clearly love what we do.